-How to write better prompts - Prompting Lexicon
+How to write better prompts to create roleplay agent - Prompting Lexicon

 When tuning agent behavior via prompts, small wording differences (e.g., strictly vs definitely) change how the model interprets priority, obligation, certainty, or flexibility.
 Creating a prompt lexicon helps teams write consistent instructions that LLMs interpret reliably.